genestack/user-guide/source/doc-odm-user-guide/metadata-editor.rst

 invalid metadata terms will be shown.
 Click on a term you would like to update, immediately, **Replace values** window will open, allowing you to type in the correct value.

 Apart from editing metadata manually, user can also import and validate the metadata.
-Click Import data from spreadsheet button and select a local CSV or Excel file containing metadata you would like to associate with the imported files.
+Click Iimport icon in the upper right corner and select a local CSV or Excel file containing metadata you would like to associate with the imported files.

 .. image:: images/import-from-spreadsheet.png